RoanBrand/gobroke/README.md

 s.Run()
 ```
-You can configure network protocols TCP, TLS, Websocket, and Secure Websocket (WSS).
+* You can configure network protocols TCP, TLS, Websocket, and Secure Websocket (WSS).
-Setting the `Address` field to `""` disables the network protocol and listener.
+* Setting the `Address` field to `""` disables the network protocol and listener.
-If all addresses are blank, or no config is provided, the server will default to using just TCP ":1883"
+* If all addresses are blank, or no config is provided, the server will default to using just TCP ":1883"
+* See `internal/config/config.go` for all options.

 ## OS Service (Standalone Build)
 * The service can be built into a standalone server binary executable by running `make build`